souzatharsis/podcastfy/paper/paper.md

 print(generated_conversation)
 ```

-In this example, the `ContentGenerator` class is used to create a conversation based on an input text.
-This generated conversation can be customized by setting different parameters, such as conversation style and roles.
-Users can opt to run a cloud-based LLM (Gemini) or run a local (potentially Open Source) LLM model by setting the `is_local` parameter to `True` ([see local llm configuration](https://github.com/souzatharsis/podcastfy/blob/main/usage/local_llm.md)).
+ Users can opt to run a cloud-based LLM (Gemini) or run a local (potentially Open Source) LLM model ([see local llm configuration](https://github.com/souzatharsis/podcastfy/blob/main/usage/local_llm.md)).

 ## Text-to-Speech Conversion

-The `text_to_speech.py` module allows the generated text to be converted into audio.
+The `text_to_speech.py` module allows the generated transcript to be converted into audio.
 Below is an example of how to use the text-to-speech component:

 ```python
 from podcastfy.text_to_speech import TextToSpeech